seanox/aspect-js/manual/introduction.md

 can be used as targets for paths in the [view flow](routing.md#view-flow), which has a direct influence on the visibility of the composites.
-When Routing is active, composites can be marked with the attribute [static](#static), which makes a composite permanently visible as a face regardless of paths.
+When Routing is active, composites can be marked with the attribute [static](#static), which makes a composite permanently visible as a view regardless of paths.

 [Learn more](markup.md#composite)